hybridgroup/artoo-pebble/README.md

 ## Connecting to Pebble

+This software requires version 1.11.1 of the Pebble watch firmware.

 ### Ubuntu

 You will need to pair with the Pebble, and then you can find the Bluetooth address, for example `00:18:33:86:37:8B`.
 Once you know the address, you can use the rfcomm program to map a port to the device: